GiGurra/fl/README.md

 # Fluffy-Lang (fl)

+**NOTE: This is a thought experiment, with lots of LLM generated text.
+All syntax below is work in progress and subject to change.**

 A modern programming language for the BEAM (Erlang VM) emphasizing structural typing, compile-time constraints, and immutable data.
 Fluffy-lang combines the flexibility of structural typing with the safety of static constraints and the robustness of the BEAM platform.

-NOTE: This is a thought experiment.
-All syntax below is work in progress and subject to change.

 ## Core Concepts